eads/hhdcpython/LESSON.md

         * Starts with 'Pàgina'.
         * Is a number.
         * Is blank.
     * Otherwise, write down the current line and the current religious group on the clean data sheet.
+Take care to fix the capitalization of the name so it is more readable.

 ### Step 4